Building Scalable Video Understanding Benchmarks through Sports: Generating the dataset with

-\textbf{Motivation:} An \LVU system needs to possess two types of skills: a) the ability to reliably detect local (short-term) events -- \eg, classifying an atomic event in Cricket (say wide, wicket, or run), and b) the ability to aggregate information across these local events given a task (which we refer to as a query) -- \eg, counting the total number of runs scored by the batting team in an arbitrarily long video.
-To test for these \LVU skills using \lcric, we automatically compose and filter binary and multi-choice queries, which are then paired with long video segments.
-For completeness, we also experiment with a regression query.
+\textbf{Task Definition and \LVU Capabilities.} In an LVU task, the evaluated model is given a very long video clip, from a sports match of nearly 50 mins in our case, and it is tasked to answer a question (query) about it, e.g. “how many times did a wide ball occur in this video?”.
+An \LVU system needs to possess two types of skills: a) the ability to reliably detect local (short-term) events -- \eg, classifying an atomic event in Cricket (say wide, wicket, or run), and b) the ability to aggregate information across these local events given a task (which we refer to as a query) -- \eg, counting the total number of runs scored by the batting team in an arbitrarily long video.
+We evaluate these \LVU skills on \lcric, by automatically generating binary, multiple-choice, and regression queries, and evaluating them on long video segments.

-\textbf{Min-Max occurrence query.} This query helps to check occurence of a single event, we first sample an atomic event from the set of all possible events, and then sample two numbers, $o_{min}$ and $o_{max}$, to denote the minimum and maximum number of occurrences needed for this query to be \textit{true}.
-An example of such a query is -- for a given video, did a wide ball (an event) occur between 3 and 5 times inclusive?
+\textbf{Min-Max occurrence query.} To test a model's ability to detect and remember events, we construct queries such as ``for a given video, did a wide ball (an event) occur between 3 and 5 times inclusive?".
+We generate these queries by sampling an atomic event from the set of all possible events, and then sampling two numbers, $o_{min}$ and $o_{max}$, to denote the minimum and the maximum number of occurrences needed for this query to be \textit{true}.

 \textbf{Binary queries by chaining occurrence queries.} To increase query diversity and complexity, we sample $n_{chain}$ different min-max occurrence queries and combine them using [and]/[or] operators.
-For example, for a given video spanning 10-overs ($\sim$50 mins), ``did a wide ball occur between 3 to 5 times [and] did a ball with 2 runs scored occur 1 to 3 times?".
+For example, for a given video spanning 10 overs ($\sim$50 mins), ``did a wide ball occur between 3 to 5 times [and] did a ball with 2 runs scored occur 1 to 3 times?".
 All \textbf{binary} queries in \lcric are formed by chaining 1-5 different min-max occurrence queries.

-\textbf{Multi-choice queries by counting occurrences.} We expand upon the binary occurrence queries by generating multi-choice occurrence queries, which ask models to directly predict the number of occurrences rather than predicting membership in a range.
-An example of such a query is -- for a given video, how many times a did a wide ball occur after a ball with 4 runs?
-Please note that these events are sequential, but not necessarily contiguous.
-As most non-trivial \textbf{multi-choice} events in \lcric occur between 0-9 times in a given clip, we use $\{0,...,9\}$ as our answer choices.
+\textbf{Multiple-choice queries by counting occurrences.} We expand upon the binary occurrence queries by generating multiple-choice occurrence queries, which ask models to directly predict the number of occurrences rather than predicting membership in a range.
+An example of such a query is -- given a video, how many times did a wide ball occur after a ball with 4 runs?
+We note that these events are sequential, but not necessarily contiguous.
+As most non-trivial multiple-choice events in \lcric occur between 0-9 times in a given clip, we use $\{0,...,9\}$ as our answer choices.